Change of Address

 All international students and other non-immigrants are now required to update INS of any change of address.
 You must notify the international advisor office within 10 days of any change of address.
 Failure to do so will be considered a violation of your student status.

 Please note that the address must be your physical, residential address, not a P.O.
 Box.
-Also, it is extremely important that you give your correct current residential address to Admissions & Records.
-(You may give a P.O.
-Box to A&R for receiving mail, but you also must give them your local, residential address.)
-You also must update your address while on Practical Training.
-All OUHSC students may write, email, or call-in the change to Admissions & Records.
+Also, it is extremely important that you give your correct current residential address to Admissions & Records (you may give a P.O.
+Box to A&R for receiving mail, but you also must give them your local, residential address).
+You also must update your address while on Optional Practical Training.
+All OUHSC students may send and email, letter or call Admissions and Records to update this information..

 - On Campus Employment: Students may work on campus up to 20 hours per week during the academic year and full time in summer (if the department allows).
 On campus work authorization is given by the university.
 Students must maintain the minimum required GPA and must maintain legal status to continue an on campus job.